leesahanders/demo_renv/README.md

 This presentation is published to the RStudio demo server using push button publishing from the RStudio IDE.

 It is also published to my quarto pub space.
 I run `quarto publish quarto-pub` from terminal after cd-ing in to the directory.
 Answer "Y" to overwrite my previous site and to use the correct account.
+For example, to publish this slide deck I'm running: `quarto publish quarto-pub renv.qmd`

 I can access my account and see my deployments at <https://questionable.quarto.pub/reproduceable-workflows/>.